-Moving on you’ll soon reach another traffic light crossing with St Mary’s
+Moving on you’ll soon reach another traffic light crossing with St Mary’s Street

-is transformed into The Canongate.
+into The Canongate.
 Cross over to move on down the Cannygate.
 (If you need to find one of Edinburgh’s rare Post Offices there was still one

 towards the bottom of St Mary’s Street on the right painted vivid red.)
 Having crossed make a quick diversion into Jeffrey Street on the left with its excellent view of Calton Hill.
 On the hill you’ll see what appears to be an ancient Greek ruin.
 This was intended

 to be a memorial to the Battle of Waterloo built by public subscription.
+Funds

-Funds were insufficient causing it to be nicknamed Edinburgh’s Disgrace to this day.
+were insufficient causing it to be nicknamed Edinburgh’s Disgrace to this day.
 Napoleon went over big with the Common People of Scotland, hence

 the apathy.
 You should also see, lower down, a tall obelisk in Calton Cemetery.
 Ignorant Edinburghers call this “Cleopatra’s Needle.”
 Truth is it’s a memorial to five unfortunate men unlawfully transported to Australia